ARM-software/psa-api/doc/crypto/api/keys/types.rst

     .. subsection:: Compatible algorithms

-        None.
-Finite-field Diffie-Hellman public keys are exported to use in a key agreement algorithm, and the peer key is provided to the `PSA_ALG_FFDH` key agreement algorithm as a buffer of key data.
+        None: Finite-field Diffie-Hellman public keys are exported to use in a key agreement algorithm, and the peer key is provided to the `PSA_ALG_FFDH` key agreement algorithm as a buffer of key data.

+    .. subsection:: Key format

+        The data format for export of the public key is the representation of the public key :math:`y = g^x\!\mod p` as a big-endian byte string.
+        The length of the byte string is the length of the base prime :math:`p` in bytes.

 .. macro:: PSA_DH_FAMILY_RFC7919
     :definition: ((psa_dh_family_t) 0x03)